GerardoRoman/CardsSocial-SocialMediaApp/Backend/README_ENDPOINTS.md

 ## 🐝   /auth/users/

-Description: Creates a new user if POST request, see list of authorized users if GET request
+Description: Creates a new user if `POST` request, if `GET` request returns stored info for logged in user

 - Allowed Request: GET, POST
 - Content-Type: application/json